kiante-fernandez/webgazer-qualtrics/README.md

 ### 3. Done!

 The eye tracker will calibrate automatically, and calibration data will be saved to Qualtrics embedded data.
-All participants continue to the survey regardless of calibration quality.

 For detailed instructions, see the [Qualtrics Integration Guide](qualtrics/).